To inquire about the price please add the photograph to the LIGHTBOX and ask for a quotation.

 They are shipped rolled and, of course, insured.
 Can be mounted upon request.

-Our limited prints can be directly mounted on DIBOND, a surface made of a sandwich of Aluminium, Polyethylene and Brushed metal finishes.
+Our prints can be directly mounted on DIBOND, a surface made of a sandwich of Aluminium, Polyethylene and Brushed metal finishes.
 For a better protection the prints are normally laminated with a matte coating to preserve color redention and avoid unwanted light reflexes.

 Diasec is a patented process used for facemounting prints like photographs on acrylic glass.
 The process was invented by Heinz Sovilla-Brulhart in 1969.
 Because of the different light penetration and refraction of acrylic glass compared to normal glass, the colours are more brilliant and the image sharper than compared to standard glass in a picture frame.
 A Diasec mount is usually of a high gloss finish.
 Because the print is glued to the acrylic glass, the result is a completely flat mount of the image.
 The print is also resistant to ultraviolet (UV) light because of the properties of acrylic glass.
 There are other processes to achieve similar results, these are in the photographic or art world sometimes also called Diasec prints.
 Diasec is however a registered trademark.
 For the reverse side, we use 3mm dibond.
 More on DIASEC can be found here.